 This article is written by Joshan.
-In the beginning of the year Joshan visited the country of the Mount Everest, his homeland, with a couple of friends and shares his experiences and valuable tips on wavesnbackpack about backpacking in Nepal.
+At the beginning of the year, Joshan visited the country of Mount Everest, his homeland, with a couple of friends and shares his experiences and valuable tips on wavesnbackpack about backpacking in Nepal.

 What clothes should I pack?, asked a friend going through his checklist.

 Prepare for anything between 0 to 40 degrees.
 They thought I was joking.
 I wished I was.
 But I was committed to keeping them safe and warm.
 I was going back home to Nepal and taking three of my very good friends for an adventure in Nepal, here we come!

 The southern part of the country lies at about sixty meters from sea level and soars to the top of the world towards the north.
 All that variation of 8600 meters within the north-south distance of 193 kilometers, crazy right?
 Our trip was during early May.
 By then, temperatures already start soaring high across the southern plains while the northern mountains are still covered in snow.

 While the flight is descending towards Kathmandu, you can already witness the majestic mountains rising above the clouds.
 A rush of excitement is inevitable.
 After leaving the airport, the first few experiences might be overwhelming or shocking for some because of the crowded streets, dust, unmanaged urbanscape, reckless drivers, etc. It is not the fairy-tale-snow-clad mountain land that you had imagined.
 There are no stop signs, no sidewalks, no rules.
 You kind of figure it out that everything functions together somehow.
 But if you are open-minded and willing to set your foot outside of your comfort zone then one of the best adventures of your life awaits you ahead.

 The country, people, food and culture